nagstaku/docker.github.io/get-started/part2.md

 docker run -p 4000:80 friendlyhello
 ```

+> **Note**: When executing docker via Docker Quickstart Terminal on Windows you will have to replace `localhost:` with the address first given to when starting the docker terminal ie `http://192.168.x.x:4000`

 You should see a notice that Python is serving your app at `http://0.0.0.0:80`.
 But that message is coming from inside the container, which doesn't know you
 mapped port 80 of that container to 4000, making the correct URL